chicagolandmesh/chicagolandmesh.org/docs/guides/reticulum/index.md

     ---

-    Flash a node, connect to it, and walk through the first setup steps.
+    Go from zero to connected via TCP, a flashed node, or both.

     [:fontawesome-solid-angle-right: Open](getting-started/index.md)